 Did You Know

-In 2023, there are over 6,046 intake specialists currently employed in the United States.
+There are over 6046 intake specialists currently employed in the United States.

 An intake specialist is the initial point of contact for patients seeking care.
-Some of their primary tasks include:
+Some of the intake specialist's duties are:

 Intake specialists handle appointment scheduling, ensuring patients are assigned appropriate time slots based on their needs and availability.
 They coordinate with healthcare providers, optimize appointment calendars, and communicate appointment details to patients.
 Thus they assist in improving patient flow and enhancing overall practice efficiency.